qdot/miiyoo-py/README.md

-# Miiyoo - Kiiroo Sex Toy Access Library and Server Simulator
+# Miiyoo - Kiiroo Sex Toy Access Library and Server Simulator - DEPRECATED

+**DEPRECATED** - Work moved to the [Buttplug Sex Toy Framework](https://buttplug.io)

 Miiyoo is a library for providing bluetooth access to Kiiroo sex toys, as well as creating a simulation of the web server that comes with the